 Mulefoot Pigs*

 The Mulefoot breed is critically rare.
-As of 2006 there were fewer than 200 purebred hogs documented.
-Our drove of mulefoots enjoys outdoor paddocks where they root around.
-Aside from pasture plants, they eat hay, corn and food waste from Farley Hill Elementary.
-We usually have mulefoot pigs, freezer pork and lard for sale.
+As of 2006, there were fewer than 200 purebred hogs documented.
+Though we don't currently keep any on the farm, when we had Mulefoots, they enjoyed outdoor paddocks where they root around.
+Aside from pasture plants, they ate hay, corn, and food waste from Farley Hill Elementary.